guberArmin/PG6301-1-20V-Exam/README.md

 ### Bugs and challenges
 - Website has no known bugs.
 I did my best to write tests that are going to prevent mayor bugs.
-- **Long test runtime** -
+- **Cloud deployment** -
  On deploying this website to `travis-ci` I got error `Jest did not exit one second after the test run has completed.
 `.
-Reason for it was that I use `setTimeout` to wait 30 seconds before sending loot box to all users on `/loot` page.
-This **was not** problem locally on my machine, but to be able to use continuous integration I had to adjust test for `loot-boxes component`.
+Reason for it was that I use `setInterval` to wait 30 seconds before sending loot box to all users on `/loot` page.
+This **was not** problem locally on my machine, but to be able to use continuous integration I had to fix it.
+Up reading on it, among many places I found solution [here](https://httptoolkit.tech/blog/unblocking-node-with-unref)
-I did this by setting `jest.setTimeout(32000)` and after all tests are done wait for 31 seconds (using promise with setTimeout) to be sure that setTimeout from `ws-handler` is done.
-This leads to approximately 40 seconds testing on running of `yarn test`.
-I felt that this is not huge problem as we do not perform that operation often.
-Solution for this problem I found [here](https://stackoverflow.com/questions/50818367/how-to-fix-err-jest-has-detected-the-following-3-open-handles-potentially-keepin
-).
+Making `setInterval` to `unref` made id possible to run on travis without error.